(Re)Imagine

 About the Authors

 Venkat is a seasoned professional with over 18 years of expertise in equity research and project management.
 Since joining Acuity in 2008, he has been a pivotal force in supporting sell-side equity research firms.
 In his leadership role, Venkat excels at establishing and managing large equity research teams, guiding senior associates through complex tasks with his effective leadership skills.
 Before his tenure at Acuity, he made significant contributions as a scientist at the Indian Space Research Organization, showcasing his diverse skill set.
-Venkat's academic background is equally impressive, with a Master's in Business Administration from MDI, Gurgaon, and a..Show More
+Venkat's academic background is equally impressive, with a Master's in Business Administration from MDI, Gurgaon, and a Bachelor's in Mechanical Engineering from NIT, Warangal.
+His unique blend..Show More

 Mayukha has been with Acuity for ~17yrs, and has 25+ years of operational & operational management experience.
 She manages a team that supports clients with varied Research Operational functions such as trade-desk operational support, invoice process management, broker-vole analysis, CRM management, business intelligence, etc. Prior to joining Acuity, Mayukha headed the operations of Convenient.Info, a Sweden based BPO.
 Mayukha has a Bachelor of Laws from the University of Laws from Sri Lanka.